 Lok Sau or ‘Rolling Hands’ is not Chi Sau.
 It is a clever training approach to develop specific skills using Bong Sau and Laap Sau.
 It can be very challenging at a high level and is immensely enjoyable to practice.
 The UK Wing Chun Assoc. students are taught this skill on the very first day that they train and it remains an enjoyable approach many years into their journey.

 Lok Sau Attacks

-Whilst Lok Sau has a clearly defined framework and certain ‘rules’ it still has the capacity for random attacks. there are 12 different attacks at basic level, each one applied by using Laap Sau to clear the line of attack, and 20 very different line of attack at the more advanced level where the UKWCKFA introduces footwork too.
+Whilst Lok Sau has a clearly defined framework and certain ‘rules’ it still has the capacity for random attacks.
+There are 12 different attacks at basic level, each one applied by using Laap Sau to clear the line of attack, and 20 very different lines of attack at the more advanced level, where the UKWCKFA introduces footwork too.

 Benefits of Lok Sau

 The Laap Sau for the attacker is strong, held powerfully and used to incite stress on the training partner.
 This develops the ability to move quickly and remain relaxed when a sudden grab or pull occurs.
 The fact that the attacker knows that they will attack, and when, results in a lot more control and less injuries than in open sparring.
 However, the training partner only knows an attack can occur at any time and that there are up to 20 variable attacks.
 These rapid short range attacks are designed to hone the abilities of the defender to recognise gates and protect the centre line, and to teach them not to overreact.

 We also began offering high quality live multi camera online classes in May 2020 due to the coronavirus pandemic.
 These classes have proved popular with our students and guests subscribers from Australia, Canada, Phillipines and Spain amongst others.

 Our online classes have produced hundreds of hours of high quality footage available to our subscribers.